-All colleagues are guided by the five values which we share.
-These shape how we think, plan and make decisions to deliver operational excellence and best serve our customers.
-We are passionate about doing business the right way, and all of our colleagues are required to demonstrate the highest ethics.
+Our colleagues are guided by our values and behaviours which shape how we think, plan and make decisions to deliver operational excellence and best serve our customers.
+Our overarching value of ‘We do the Right Thing’ is our ultimate compass that guides us as we take Sage forward, and all our colleagues are required to demonstrate the highest ethics.

-In FY18, we spent £470m with third parties in IT, marketing, real estate and facilities and professional services (excluding rent and business rates).
-52% of this spend took place in the UK and USA.
-All of our spend commitments are made using written contracts and we do not pay cash for services.
+In FY20, we spent approximately £528m with third parties.
+77% of this spend took place in the UK, USA and Canada.
+All our spend commitments are made using written contracts and we do not pay cash for services.
 Our major suppliers are large multinational companies who have their own ethical standards of behaviour in place.
-Cushman & Wakefield, a global property consultancy firm, have provided all of our facilities management services including building security where Sage is the only building occupant and cleaning, since 2016.
-Our contract with them specifies that they must comply with the Modern Slavery Act 2015 (MSA).
+Cushman & Wakefield, a global property consultancy firm, have provided all our facilities management services including cleaning and building security where Sage is the only building occupant, since 2016.
+Our contract with them specifies that they must comply with the MSA.
 We believe that this arrangement mitigates in great part the most significant slavery and human trafficking risks identified in our supply chain.

 Given the nature of Sage’s business model, we believe the risk of modern slavery in our supply chain is low compared to businesses operating in other sectors such as manufacturing and retail.
-We have not identified any instances of modern slavery occurring in our supply chain and therefore it can be difficult to measure the effectiveness of our policies in reducing the risk of slavery and human trafficking.
-However, we recognize that there is not room for complacency and will continue to work to enhance our policies and procedures and measure awareness within our business.
+We have not identified any instances of modern slavery occurring in our supply chain.
+However, we recognise that there is no room for complacency and will continue to work to enhance our policies and procedures and measure awareness within our business.

-Our Supplier Code of Conduct, which was launched in 2017 and can be found here, sets out clearly our expectations and the standards of behaviour we expect from all our suppliers across a range of issues and specifically addresses fair treatment of their employees and slavery and human trafficking in their own supply chains.
-The Code has been translated into six languages and is implemented by our Procurement team led by the EVP Property & Procurement who reports into our CEO.
-The Code also sets out clearly how suppliers can raise concerns to us, with escalation up to the EVP Property & Procurement and the General Counsel & Company Secretary.
-Suppliers can also report concerns using our independent, confidential whistleblowing hotline, with any incoming reports reviewed by the General Counsel & Company Secretary, investigated by the Risk team and reported to the Board.
+In 2020 we updated our Supplier Code of Conduct (the “Supplier Code”) to align the Supplier Code.
+The Supplier Code along with our Supplier Order Terms and Conditions, can be found here.
+The Supplier Code sets out clearly the standards of behaviour we expect from all our suppliers across a range of issues and specifically addresses fair treatment of their employees and slavery and human trafficking in their own supply chains.
+The Supplier Code has been translated into six languages and was implemented by our Procurement team led by the EVP Property & Procurement who reports into our Chief Operating Officer.
+The Supplier Code also sets out clearly how suppliers can raise concerns to us, with escalation up to the EVP Property & Procurement and the General Counsel & Company Secretary.
+Suppliers can also report concerns using our whistleblowing hotline, with any incoming reports reviewed by the General Counsel & Company Secretary, investigated by the Risk team and reported to the Board.

 The Sage Group plc

-||2019 Anti-Slavery and Human Trafficking Statement|
+|16 November 2020||2020 Anti-Slavery and Human Trafficking Statement|

 |30 September 2018||2018 Anti-Slavery and Human Trafficking Statement|